-Dog treats recalled due to possible Salmonella
+Dog treats recalled due to possible salmonella

+“Salmonella can affect pets eating the products and there is risk to humans from handling contaminated pet products, especially if they have not thoroughly washed their hands after having contact with the products or any surfaces exposed to these products,” the U.S. Food and Drug Administration said in a statement.

-The North Carolina Department of Agriculture & Consumer Services informed the company on July 6 that a sample it had tested positive for Salmonella, according to a release.
+The North Carolina Department of Agriculture & Consumer Services informed the company on July 6 that a sample had tested positive for salmonella, according to a recall announcement.

 |Product